US Fed Official Calls For Increase To Bank Capital Requirements - UrduPoint

 "Long-term debt improves the ability of a bank to be resolved upon failure because the long-term debt can be converted to equity and used to absorb losses," he said.

-Barr added that any proposed changes would be open to public consultation and, if adopted, would not take effect for "several years." - Divisions at the Fed - Barr's proposals for tougher capital requirements follow on from his investigation into banking failures earlier this year, which called for greater oversight while admitting to the Fed's own failures in its supervision of SVB.
+Barr added that any proposed changes would be open to public consultation and, if adopted, would not take effect for "several years." - Divisions at the Fed - Barr's call for tougher capital requirements follows his investigation into the recent banking failures, which called for greater oversight while admitting to the Fed's own shortcomings in its supervision of SVB.

 The report sparked somewhat unusual criticism from within the Fed's own ranks.

-Fed governor Michelle Bowman said Barr's report was "not reviewed by the other members of the Board prior to its publication," and called for an independent investigation into the banking failures.
+Fed governor Michelle Bowman said last month that Barr's report was "not reviewed by the other members of the Board prior to its publication," and called for an independent investigation into the banking failures.